-November is Home Care & Hospice Month
+November is National Home Care & Hospice Month

-During November, the home care and hospice community honor the millions of nurses, home care aides, therapists, and social workers who make a remarkable difference for the patients and families they serve.
+During the month of November, the home care and hospice community honor the millions of nurses, home care aides, therapists, and social workers who make a remarkable difference for the patients and families they serve.
 These heroic caregivers play a central role in our health care system and in homes across the nation.
 To recognize their efforts, we call upon all Americans to commemorate the power of caring, both at the home and in their local communities and ask them to join with the National Association for Home Care & Hospice (NAHC) by celebrating November as Home Care and Hospice Month.

 - Home care provides high-quality, compassionate care to more than 5 million Americans annually.

 Home Care & Hospice Month is the perfect time to connect with your elected officials; visit the NAHC Advocacy Center to learn more.

 In 2019, celebrate all month long on social media!

 Just click the day below to get the content for that day: